Frequently Asked Questions (FAQ)

 Will my best friend and I be able to live together?

-We will make every effort to assign you and your best friend to the same room if you request each other.
-Again, the earlier you both complete your applications, the better your chances will be for you to be assigned as roommates.
+The earlier you both complete your applications, the better your chances will be for you to be roommates.
 Many lasting and rewarding friendships have resulted from meeting and living with a new person.

 How will you assign me to a room?